angelomaragna/angelomaragna.github.io/_posts/2017-01-19-magento-2-docker-devbox.md

 ---
 layout: post
-title: "Magento 2 devbox - Docker quick start guide"
+title: "Magento 2 devbox - Docker quick start guide [PART 1]"
 ---
 ## Magento 2 devbox - Docker quick start guide [PART 1]
-### Firing up the container
+_Firing up the container_

-_[this document is a work in progess]_

 This guide, was tried on macOS SIERRA where Docker was already installed.
 A brief introduction about Docker.
 Docker is a virtualization environment where you will use one or more images be fired up into "containers" and use only those bits of environment you will need for your work.